 Second, we observe that we do not need highly accurate duplicate-insensitive addition in our thresholding approach.
 If we give ourselves some slack on the threshold, then we can tolerate less accurate addition and will not drop items we should not have dropped.
 We may fail to drop some items that should be dropped, but this does not change the asymptotic communication bounds.
-The importance of making use of less accurate addition arises from the fact that known duplicate-insensitive addition algorithms [3, 4, 5, 16] require synopses whose size is proportional to $\frac{1}{\epsilon_c^2}$.
+The importance of making use of less accurate addition arises from the fact that known duplicate-insensitive addition algorithms [3, 4, 5, 15] require synopses whose size is proportional to $\frac{1}{\epsilon_c^2}$.
 When $\epsilon_c = \frac{1}{2}$, this equals 4; when $\epsilon_c = \frac{1}{100}$, this equals 10,000.

+equals 4; when $\epsilon_c = \frac{1}{100}$, this equals 10,000.
 Finally, our algorithm adapts from [8] the concept of classes.

-Finally, our algorithm adapts from [8] the concept of classes A synopsis is in class i if i is the logarithm of the number of items it represents.
+A synopsis is in class i if i is the logarithm of the number of items it represents.
 The idea is to have the error tolerance ε of a synopsis vary linearly with its class number and only combine synopses having the same class.
 Assuming there are no duplicates, doing so ensures that there is always an opportunity for further pruning once any two synopses are combined.
 Therefore, a synopsis never becomes too large.
 Even with duplicates, as our analysis later shows, the size of a synopsis does not grow beyond a constant factor of the case when there are no duplicates.
 Also, because the count for the total number of items represented by a synopsis is approximate (because \oplus is used), this approximate count determines the class of a synopsis.
-As long as the relative error ε_c for \oplus is less than 1, there are at most log N + 1classes of synopses varying from $i = 0, \ldots, \log N$.
+As long as the relative error ε_c for \oplus is less than 1, there are at most $\log N + 1$ classes of synopses varying from $i = 0, ..., \log N$ (N denotes the total number of items).

 We now describe the components of our multi-path algorithm, using the terminology presented in Section 2.

 Synopsis Generation.
-Each sensor node processes its collection of items by counting item frequencies and discarding (pruning) all items u whose frequency is at most $\frac{in'\epsilon}{\log N}$, where n' is the total number of items in its collection and $i = \lfloor \log n' \rfloor$.
+Each sensor node processes its collection of items by counting item frequencies and discarding (pruning) all items u whose frequency is at most $\frac{in'\epsilon}{\log N}$, where n' is the total number of items in its collection and

+$i = \lfloor \log n' \rfloor$.
 Then the node generates a class i synopsis by using a duplicate-insensitive addition algorithm to compute a frequency estimate of each remaining item.
 If the node is a leaf node, it forwards the synopsis to its parent.